Ants can be tiny little menaces. They are annoying and depending on the type of ant, dangerous.

 - Killing nest.

-How can I prevent them from getting into my house?
+How can I prevent them from getting into my house or entry points?

 Well, there are three main areas that need to be discussed when thinking about ridding your home of ants.